 Who can benefit from EMDR therapy?

-EMDR therapy can help those who have PTSD, those who have survived acts of violence and abuse.
-Those who are experiencing grief and or loss, it can help those who experience anxiety, panic attacks or experience fear or have phobias and any issue or event that causes a trauma or is traumatic to see or experience.
+EMDR therapy can help those who have PTSD, and those who have survived acts of violence and abuse.
+For those who are experiencing grief and or loss, it can help those who experience anxiety, panic attacks or experience fear or have phobias, and any issue or event that causes trauma or is traumatic to see or experience.

 How is EMDR different from other therapies?

 EMDR therapy does not require the client to talk in detail about the distressing or traumatic issue or event that is causing the distress in their life.
-EMDR Therapy focuses on changing the emotion/s, thought/s, behavior/s resulting from the traumatic memories of events thus helping the brain to resume its natural healing process.
+EMDR Therapy focuses on changing the emotion/s, thought/s, and behaviour/s resulting from the traumatic memories of events thus helping the brain to resume its natural healing process.
 EMDR therapy is designed to resolve unprocessed traumatic memories in the brain.
-At the start of an EMDR Therapy session, the therapist will demonstrate some techniques such as Emotional Regulation techniques and Stabilization techniques in preparation.
-The therapist will then use eye movements, sound, or tapping to facilitate the processing of target memories.
+In the EMDR Therapy session, the therapist will demonstrate some techniques such as Emotional Regulation techniques and Stabilization techniques in preparation.
 For many clients, EMDR therapy can be completed in fewer sessions than other therapies.

 What is Brainspotting and how does it work?